junwang4/WebRTC_Recording_Raspberry_Pi/README.md

 ```

-### Sound card setting and information
-If it doesn't work, the problem is very likely related to sound card configuration.
-* ~/.asoundrc for user "pi"
-* /etc/asound.conf for user "root"  (needed if you want to launch the voice recording as a service) see Part 2 of this

 ## Acknowledgement
 * WebRTC VAD could be the fastest one for filtering out non-speech when recording human conversation in real-time situation.